Cat Thyroid Center

 FAQ

-What happens when a cat is admitted to our Center?
+What happens when my cat is admitted to Cat Thyroid Center?

-Here is what happens in the treatment room: using an electric clipper, some fur is clipped from the patients flank area and then a small amount of saline solution containing radioactive iodine is injected.
-This takes less than a minute and the cat must lie still during this time.
+The injection itself is painless and goes under the skin.
+A small amount of saline solution containing radioactive iodine is injected.
+This takes only a few seconds but the cat must be lying still during this time.

 What is the recovery time?